faisalmemon/ios-crash-dump-analysis-book/examples/icdab_avx_osx/avxCrashExplanation.md

 }
 ```

-In order to avoid the problem we should have used a utility function to detect if the environment supported AVX, as follows:
+In order to avoid the problem we should have used a utility function to detect if the environment supported AVX\index{Vector instruction!AVX}, as follows:
 ```
 bool
 avx_v1_supported() {